jdlopez/holydayapi/README.md

-# HOLYDAY API
+# HOLIDAY API

-Holyday REST API.
+Holiday REST API.
 Service to get a list of days excluded from work-calendar.

 > Because new Google's policy about GAE apps, no free of charge apps.
 Instead of blocking app if your quota goes out it charges you with the excess :-(